 - To avoid unintentionally starting a gasoline vehicle, disconnect the battery and spark plug wire.
-See Disconnecting the Battery Gasoline Vehicles on page 1-4. - Frame ground Do not allow tools or other metal objects to contact frame when disconnecting battery cables or other electrical wiring.
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - Frame ground Do not allow tools or other metal objects to contact frame when disconnecting battery cables or other electrical wiring.
 Do not allow a positive wire to touch the vehicle frame, engine, or any other metal component.